-- 3. Conditional use permit is required if proximity between shelter facilities is less than 1/4 mile. - 4.
-UP required if liquor is sold or if facilities exceed 250 seats. - Residential uses, and residential properties listed on the National Historic Registry or within the Landmarks overlay zone, in the T6 zone existing prior to the effective date of this Zoning Code are considered legal, conforming uses.
+- 4. UP required if liquor is sold or if facilities exceed 250 seats. - 5.
+Residential uses, and residential properties listed on the National Historic Registry or within the Landmarks overlay zone, in the T6 zone existing prior to the effective date of this Zoning Code are considered legal, conforming uses. - 6.
+Passenger facilities shall be on the ground floor with access to a public street or a public space. - 7.
+A conditional use permit is required if the facility exceeds 250 seats and/or if the facility is located adjacent to a toxic use.